top of page

 Keep the following in mind:

-Running costs and repairs will be more expensive as you may have to use tradespeople with special skills and specific materials to carry out repairs.
+• Running costs and repairs will be more expensive because you may need to use tradespeople with special skills and specific materials.

 Design for Listed Buildings